 Log in at myHJyearbook.com.
-Go to Setup > Set up Book.
-In the Master List tab, import your list to eDesign.
+Click the Settings tab, under School & Order Information, choose Master List.
+Check the box and tell eDesign to import it.
 Note: It may take up to 15 minutes for your name list to be available in eDesign after uploading to eBusiness.